chiarapassa1/generative-art-conservation-fa2/docs/usage.md

-# Usage Guide
+Usage Guide

-## Mint a token
+Mint a token

 The administrator (artist) mints a token and assigns it to a destination address.

-During minting the contract also generates deterministic parameters that define the behaviour of the generative sculpture.

-These parameters include:

-- `seed`
-- `mode`
-- `personalityA`
-- `personalityB`
-- `personalityC`

-They are stored on-chain and used by the artwork viewer to render the sculpture.

-## Authorize a conservator

-The administrator can authorize a conservator address.

-Authorized conservators can participate in the conservation workflow by recording restoration events for a token.

-## Log a restoration

-A restoration record can be appended by:

-- the token owner
-- an authorized conservator
-- the administrator (artist)

-The entry usually contains a CID pointing to a conservation document stored on IPFS.

-Examples of restoration documents include:

-- migration reports
-- technical compatibility reports
-- exhibition packages
-- browser support documentation
-- checksum audits

-## Add an artifact version

-The administrator can register a canonical artifact version for a token.

-This records a reference implementation of the artwork after an update or migration.

-Typical examples:

-- `v1.0_webgl`
-- `v2.0_webgpu`
-- `v2.1_browser_patch`

-## Update artist intent

-The administrator can update the artist intent configuration stored in the contract.

-This may include:

-- acceptable reinterpretation policies
-- whether interactivity must be preserved
-- allowed migration types
-- forbidden actions
-- references to an off-chain artist intent document (`intent_cid`)

-## Direct sales from a website

-For direct sales from a website, keep the artwork token as an **FA2 NFT**.

-Two common approaches are:

-- use a **sale contract** that receives tez and mints or transfers the NFT
-- add a public **buy() or mint() entrypoint**

-From the frontend, connect the user wallet (for example **Temple**) through **Beacon**.
+During minting, the contract generates deterministic parameters defining the behaviour of the generative artwork.

+Each token stores:

+seed
+mode
+personalityA
+personalityB
+personalityC

+These parameters constitute the generative identity of the artwork and can be retrieved through on-chain views.

+Register the original renderer

+After minting, the administrator may register the original renderer associated with a token.

+The contract stores:

+immutable renderer hash
+renderer CID
+registration metadata

+The original renderer can only be registered once.

+Register renderer versions

+Additional renderer implementations can be registered whenever the artwork is migrated or adapted to new execution environments.

+Each version records:

+renderer hash
+renderer CID
+descriptive note
+registration timestamp
+registering address

+Renderer histories are append-only.

+Select the canonical renderer

+The administrator may designate one registered renderer version as the current canonical implementation.

+Changing the canonical renderer does not remove previous versions, allowing conservation decisions to remain fully documented.

+Configure artist intent

+The administrator can update preservation-related information stored on-chain.

+Supported fields include:

+acceptable reinterpretation
+interactivity requirement
+artist intent document (intent_cid) allowed migrations forbidden actions authenticity rule

+Every modification is recorded in an append-only intent history.

+Define edition behaviours

+Each generative mode (0–9) may be associated with a human-readable label and a description document.

+This allows every edition of the artwork to carry its own conservation and interpretative documentation.

+Configure parameter identity

+The administrator may specify whether a generative parameter is identity-defining or rendering-related.

+Identity-defining parameters should remain unchanged to preserve the artwork's identity, while rendering parameters may be adapted during future conservation activities.

+Register decentralized storage backups

+Alternative storage locations can be registered for preservation resources such as artist intent documents.

+Multiple backup URIs may be associated with the same resource, facilitating long-term preservation across decentralized storage systems.